saiffardin/creative-agency-client/Documentation - Dev Guide.md

 This documentation resembles the whole coding flow of this repository.
-Inside the 'components' folder there are five folders.
+Inside the 'components' folder there are four folders.

 1. Landing Page
 2. Login